Patient Leaflet Updated 05-Apr-2019 | ADVANZ Pharma

 Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-1. What Alimemazine tablets are and what they are used for
+1. What Nitrofurantoin Oral Suspension is and what it is used for

-2. What you need to know before you take Alimemazine tablets
+2. What you need to know before you take Nitrofurantoin Oral Suspension

 4. Possible side effects